 17. It Also Improves Your libido

-Okay so we already know that estrogen is the primary sex hormone that females produce.
+Okay, so we already know that estrogen is the primary sex hormone that females produce.
 But did you know that a little boost in testosterone can actually improve your sex drive?

 Here’s the thing, women do produce testosterone.
-But before you start thinking about that ‘being bulky‘ scenario that we’ve already thrown out the door, just know that the amount of testosterone that a women produce is just about under 5% of what men produce.
+But before you start thinking about that ‘being bulky‘ scenario that we’ve already thrown out the door, just know that the amount of testosterone that women produce is just about 5% of what men produce.

 So there’s no way in the world that amount will bulk you up.
 Neither will you start growing hair like men.
 So you can breathe a sigh of relief :).